google-research/pix2seq/README.md

 unzip annotations_trainval2017.zip
 ```

+(Optional) If accessing the pretrained checkpoints in cloud slows down the start of training/eval, you can download them mannually with following command `gsutil cp -r gs://folder .`.

+(Optional) If training doesn't start (due to NcclAllReduce error) or starts very slowly (due to graph building), try a different `cross_device_ops` for `tf.distribute.MirroredStrategy` in utils.py:build_strategy function.

-## Instructions for training (fine-tuning) of objedct detection models.
+### Instructions for training (fine-tuning) of objedct detection models.

 Below is the instruction for starting a training job, where we've set up a configuration mainly for fine-tuning the objects365 pretrained models.